Piicharpa/CMUTransit-driver/university-bus-tracker/client/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+# 🗺️ Site Map

+After running `npx expo start` and selecting a device, the app will open at `http://localhost:8081/student`
+(Note: The port may vary on each machine)

+---

+## 🔵 `/student` – For Students
+**Login is required every time**

+- `/student/dashboard` – View online buses and filter to report issues
+- `/student/report` – Submit comments or issue reports
+- `/student/history` – View the student’s report history

+---

+## 🟢 `/driver` – For Drivers
+**Login required on first use only**

+- `/driver/scanner` – Scan when getting on or off a bus
+- `/driver/profile` – View and edit driver profile
+- `/driver/history` – View driving history

+---

+## 🔴 `/admin` – For Admins
+**Login is required every time**

+- `/admin/report` – View all student reports
+- `/admin/driver_dashboard` – Monitor driver status (available, driving, off-duty) and edit driver profiles
+- `/admin/route` – View and modify bus routes

+---

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Get a fresh project